38 Things To Put On Your Family’s 2026 Greenville, SC Bucket List

 The Roper Mountain Science Center is one of the jewels of Greenville and I’m convinced not enough people know this fun fact.
 I first bought a membership years ago and let me tell you, I took my kids almost every week we were in town during the summer to walk the dinosaur trail, watch a cockroach race, enjoy the new environmental building and exhibits, and bring treasures to the Nature Exchange.

-We’ve gone to their special events and planetarium shows also and I have no plans to stop in 2024.
-I can’t wait to see what they will have in store for the new year.
+We’ve gone to their special events and planetarium shows also and I have no plans to stop in 2026.
+I can’t wait to see what they will have in store for the new year (We’ve heard tales of a live sloth coming to campus in the summer time).

 17. Do the free summer reading program at the Greenville Library